kara-network/.github/profile/README.md

-# Kara Network
+# Lulz

 Hi!
-Welcome to the Kara Network organization.
+Welcome to the Lulz organization.

 ## Team